linkerd/website/linkerd.io/content/2-edge/tasks/managing-egress-traffic.md

 } 697
 ```

-Notice that these raw metrics allow to quickly identify egress traffic targeted
+Notice that these raw metrics allow you to quickly identify egress traffic targeted
 towards different destinations simply by querying for `parent_kind` of type
 `EgressNetwork`.
 For now all traffic is allowed and we are simply observing it.
 We can also observe that because our `EgressNetwork` default traffic policy is